DWonGH/TEETACSI/README.md

 a modified version of [OpenSCORE](https://github.com/DWonGH/OpenSCORE), a modified version of [EDFBrowser](https://github.com/d3-worgan/edfbrowser) and the TUEG EEG dataset for analysis.

-The project currently makes use of the TUEG data set which can be downloaded using the [TUEG Tools](https://github.com/DWonGH/tueg-tools).
+Download the TUEG data set for analysis using the [TUEG Tools](https://github.com/DWonGH/tueg-tools).

 Then install the Tobii Pro Nano or eye tracker physically on the laptop.
 Instructions for setting up the Tobii can be found in the [manual](https://www.tobiipro.com/siteassets/tobii-pro/user-manuals/tobii-pro-nano-user-manual.pdf/?v=2.0).